-US Sikhs launch ad campaign that seeks to push back on hate
+US Sikhs launch ad campaign that looks to push back on hate

-NEW YORK (AP) — Sikhs in the United States are launching a million-dollar awareness campaign that seeks to stop hate-fueled attacks by explaining more about who they are and what they believe.
+NEW YORK (AP) — Sikhs in the United States are launching a million-dollar awareness campaign that aims to stop hate-fueled attacks by explaining more about who they are and what they believe.

 The “We are Sikhs” campaign was years in the making, funded by Sikh leaders and their families across a dozen cities, who have been swept up in anti-Muslim sentiment since the Sept.
 11 attacks.
 Their beards and turbans — symbols of equality in a religion that opposes India’s caste system — make American Sikhs easy targets for the angry and uninformed.